InverterNetwork/contracts/docs/Modules/SingleVoteGovernance_Documentation.md

 `function setQuorum(uint newQuorum) external;`

+This function can only be called by the `SingleVoteGovernance` contract and it sets/updates the `quorum` of the proposal.

 #### Parameter(s)

-1. uint newQuorum ->
+1. uint newQuorum -> The new value of the `quorum`.

+> NOTE: 0 is a valid quorum value

 ### 3. setVotingDuration

 `function setVotingDuration(uint newVoteDuration) external;`

+This function can only be called by the `SingleVoteGovernance` contract and it sets/updates the `voteDuration` of the proposal.

 #### Parameter(s)

-1. uint newVoteDuration ->
+1. uint newVoteDuration -> The new `voteDuration`.

+> NOTE: The `newVoteDuration` must be between the `MIN_VOTING_DURATION` and `MAX_VOTING_DURATION`.

 ### 4. addVoter

 `function addVoter(address who) external;`

+This function is used to add address `who` as a voter in case they are not already added as a voter.

 #### Parameter(s)

-1. address who ->
+1. address who -> The address of the voter to add to the voting list.

 ### 5. removeVoter

 `function removeVoter(address who) external;`

+Callable only by the `SingleVoteGovernance` contract and used to remove the address `who` as a valid voter.
+This will revert in case address `who` is the last voter or if removing `who` will lead to the `quorum` never being reached.

 #### Parameter(s)

-1. address who ->
+1. address who -> The address of the voter to remove from the voting list.

 ### 6. transferVotingRights

 `function transferVotingRights(address to) external;`

+This function can only be called by a valid voter and used to transfer the voting rights of the `msg.sender` to address `to`.
+Also, this function would revert if the address `to` is already a voter.

 #### Parameter(s)

-1. address to ->
+1. address to -> The address to whom you want to transfer your voting rights to.

+> NOTE: You cannot transfer your voting rights to `address(0)`

 ### 7. createMotion